 2. National Center for Civil and Human Rights

 After learning more about the life and contributions of one of the United States’ most renowned civil rights leaders at his birthplace, history lovers will want to head over to the National Center for Civil and Human Rights.
 The curved building is designed to look like two hands coming together, and its textured tiles in shades of beige and brown represent all skin tones.
-Inside, visitors can delve into the history of civil and human rights in America, from segregation to the nonviolent protests Martin Luther King, Jr. led in the 1960s to the present-day Black Lives Matter movement.
+Inside, visitors can delve into the history of civil and human rights in America including:

 3. Atlanta History Center